learn-co-curriculum/dsc-network-clustering-lab/README.md

 ## Introduction

 In this lab you'll practice your clustering and visualization skills to investigate stackoverflow!
-Specifically, the dataset you'll ve investigating examines tags on stackoverflow.
+Specifically, the dataset you'll be investigating examines tags on stackoverflow.
 With this, you should be able to explore some of the related technologies currently in use by developers.

 ## Objectives
 You will be able to: